 Is this coronavirus or pneumonia?

-Many people will get infected or sick during this outbreak.
-Most coronavirus infections will either have no symptoms or mild symptoms consistent with the flu.
-However, about 20% of people will be in the hospital for severe symptoms or complications of the outbreak.
+Many people are getting infected or sick during this outbreak.
+About 80% of coronavirus infections have no symptoms or mild symptoms consistent with the flu.

 A bacterial pneumonia and a viral infection look quite different on imaging.